 Allocating the budget

-Some of the channels that you should probably be investing in, according to Pew Research, are YouTube, Facebook, and Instagram for advertising.
-With their consistent and exponential growth, spending your money on these three platforms makes more sense.
+According to Pew Research, some of the channels you should probably be investing in are YouTube, Facebook, and Instagram for advertising.
+With their consistent and exponential growth, spending money on these three platforms makes more sense.

 The ultimate goal of marketing investments is to drive sales and increase the brand’s visibility.
 A way to measure success can be by using KPIs, which will clearly show you what areas in your marketing are actually delivering results and performing exceptionally.

-Budgeting is tricky, but having a well personalized and tailored budget and strategy for your business will make all the difference.
+Budgeting is tricky, but having a well-personalized and tailored budget and strategy for your business will make all the difference.
 You must reach all the new and adequate customers, increase sales and revenue, and achieve whatever goals you have set for your business.
 If you need help setting your goals and budgeting, please message one of our trusted advisors at DuartePino.
-A Fractional Advisor can help lead the marketing strategy, inject the client’s vision into new product development, ensure that the company’s intangible brand assets are carefully guarded, and engage a profitable customer base.
+A Fractional Advisor can help lead the marketing strategy, inject the client’s vision into new product development, ensure the company’s intangible brand assets are carefully guarded and engage a profitable customer base.

 Fuel your business growth with a tech-savvy and strategic marketing plan!
 DuartePino helps you see the bigger picture to discover opportunities you didn’t know were possible.
 With a Marketing-as-a-Service approach, scale-ups and startups can focus on keeping the flame alive at the forefront of your business while our trusted advisors keep the fires burning behind the scenes.
 Contact one of our trusted advisors for more information.